joannawolthuis/MetaboShiny/README.md

 4. In "Tables", you will find a table showing the p-value and false discovery rate (FDR) from a Fisher's Least Significant Difference (LSD) test.

 #### Analysis of variance - simultaneous component analysis (ASCA)
+1. In "settings", click to start ASCA analysis
+2. A "Tables" section will appear that shows the leverage and SPE values of the m/z values.

 #### Multivariate empirical Bayes statistical time-series analysis (MEBA)
+1. In "settings", click to start MEBA analysis
+2. A "Tables" section will appear showing the m/z value Hotelling/T2 scores.

 ### Overview analyses
 #### Volcano plot